moloy900/toolesy/pages/online-image-converter/favicon-generator.md

       <li><strong>Startups:</strong> Quickly generate all necessary icons for your MVP or product launch.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions</h3>
-    <p><strong>Q: What is a favicon and why is it important?</strong><br>
+    <p><strong>What is a favicon and why is it important?</strong><br>
-      A: A favicon (favorite icon) is a small 16x16 pixel icon that appears in browser tabs, bookmarks, and history.
+      A favicon (favorite icon) is a small 16x16 pixel icon that appears in browser tabs, bookmarks, and history.
 It's crucial for brand recognition, professionalism, and user experience.
 Modern websites need multiple sizes for different devices and uses.</p>

-    <p><strong>Q: What sizes should I generate for my website?</strong><br>
+    <p><strong>What sizes should I generate for my website?</strong><br>
-      A: For a complete modern favicon set, you should generate: 16x16, 32x32 (standard browser favicons), 180x180 (Apple Touch Icon), 192x192 and 512x512 (Android/Web App Manifest), plus 48x48, 64x64, 128x128, 256x256 for various other uses.</p>
+      For a complete modern favicon set, you should generate: 16x16, 32x32 (standard browser favicons), 180x180 (Apple Touch Icon), 192x192 and 512x512 (Android/Web App Manifest), plus 48x48, 64x64, 128x128, 256x256 for various other uses.</p>

-    <p><strong>Q: Are my images kept private and secure when I use this tool?</strong><br>
+    <p><strong>Are my images kept private and secure when I use this tool?</strong><br>
-      A> Absolutely!
+      Absolutely!
 All image processing happens locally in your browser using JavaScript.
 Your images are never uploaded to our servers, meaning we never see, store, or have access to your images.
 Your privacy is 100% guaranteed.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
 You can generate favicons directly from your mobile device.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.
 You can generate as many favicon sets as you want, whenever you want.</p>

     <h3>Why Choose Our Favicon Generator?</h3>
     <p>Our <strong>favicon generator</strong> stands out from other tools because it generates ALL required sizes and formats in one go, provides complete HTML code, and works entirely in your browser for maximum privacy.
 Unlike many online generators that require uploading your images to their servers, our tool processes everything locally.
 This means your proprietary logos, client work, and sensitive images remain completely private.</p>